 In other words, define what your blog will be about.
 If you don’t then you will find yourself writing about anything and everything.

 Becoming a jack of all trades and a master of everything won’t be easy.

 So, why is choosing a niche important?

 Having a niche for your blog will help in many ways.

 First, you will be able to stay focused on what’s important for your blog.
 Secondly, it’s much easier to market a niche blog than a general blog.

-It’s easy to find readers who’re passionate about keeping fit than finding readers who’re passionate about ten different topics and willing to invest their time and money in all of them.
+It’s easier to find readers who’re passionate about keeping fit than those who’re passionate about ten different topics and willing to invest their time and money in all of them.

 Thirdly, choosing a niche makes it easy to brand your blog.
 You will be able to establish yourself as an authority in your niche.

 If you’re a lifestyle blogger you will be able to brand your blog with ease as a lifestyle blogger.
 You will also be able to attract potential clients within the lifestyle community such as fashion designers and modeling companies.